 Japan is a country of long-standing traditions.
 Even so, Japan has begun to understand how to change to adjust to modern times when needed.
 It used to be absolute law that the current emperor could not step down from the throne and pass on his title unless he died.
 The law was recently changed to allow the current monarch, Emperor Akihito, to abdicate due to his failing health in order to allow his son to inherit the title.
 Even with such changes, the line of royalty in Japan doesn’t show any signs of ending anytime soon.

-Fun Facts About Japan #7 – Japan Loves Coffee
+Did You Know #7 – Japan Loves Coffee

 Move over green tea – coffee takes the number one beverage spot in many Japanese people’s hearts.
 Not only is Japan one of the largest importers of coffee (they take at least 85% of Jamaica’s annual coffee production all for themselves), but they’ve also taken their love for the caffeinated beverage a step further by making it a form of art.
 Since the beginning of the 1900s, coffee has been naturalized into Japanese society, and is enjoyed as an everyday beverage and a specialty drink.